Do acupuncture needles hurt?

 This is done because unlike Western medicine, we treat the whole person instead of focusing on the symptoms of your condition.
 The first visit can last from an hour to an hour and a half.

-Your subsequent visits will be much faster – usually an hour long.
+Your subsequent visits will be much faster.
 We’ll make a short review of your progress followed by an acupuncture treatment.

 How often would I need to come in for treatment?